wk275/qbTools-v2/README.md

 - copy the qbTools directory
 - cd to that new directory and start the new containers

-!!!!! it is advised to run only 1 qbTools environment at a time!
+!!!!! it is advised to run only 1 qbTools environment at the same time !!!!!

 ```
 cd ~/qbTools